TomDonoghue/NeuroHistory/README.md

 - Von Holst & Mittelstaedt (1950) The Principle of Reafference: Interactions Between the Central Nervous System and the Peripheral Organs

+- Hodgkin & Huxley (1952) A Quantitative Description of Membrane Current and it's Application to Conduction and Excitation in Nerve

+- Fatt & Katz (1951) Spontaneous Subthreshold Activity at Motor Nerve Endings

 - Li, McLennan & Jasper (1952) Brain Waves and Unit Discharge in Cerebral Cortex

-- Hodgkin & Huxley (1952) A Quantitative Description of Membrane Current and it's Application to Conduction and Excitation in Nerve

 - Sperry (1952) Neurology and the Mind-Brain Problem

 - Estes & Burke (1953) A Theory of Stimulus Variability in Learning

+- Del Castillo & Katz (1954) Quantal Components of the End Plate Potential

 - Olds & Milner (1954) Positive Reinforcement Produced by Electrical Stimulation of Septal Area and Other Regions of the Rat Brain